sil-ai/aqua-api/pipelines/scripts/word_alignment/README.md

 ### Arguments:

 `--source` The source text that alignments are coming from.
+Typically the original biblical language(s).

 `--target` The target text that is being examined and compared with other reference targets.

 `--reference` A list of other target texts, that `target` will be compared against.
+Ideally these are good quality, and ideally somewhat related to `target`.

 `--outpath` The base output directory where the each of the data directories is located.
 If data for any particular alignment is not in this directory, the alignment will be run first.